2015 Humanities Forum Programs

-Having researched Calamity Jane for 25 years, Glenda Bell examines the life of the western icon, searching for authenticity among the mythology.
+Who was this Missouri farm girl who trudged West with her preacher father seeking gold?
+Having researched Calamity Jane for 27 years, Glenda examines the fact, fiction and fantasy surrounding this western icon, searching for authenticity among the mythology.

 Dutch Oven Cooking

-The people of Wyoming embrace outdoor camping.
+Wyoming people embrace outdoor camping.
 This experience can be enhanced with the incorporation of a meal made using a Dutch oven.
-Jessica Flock explores the history and culture of Dutch oven cooking in this interactive presentation.
+Jessica explores the history and culture of Dutch oven cooking in this interactive presentation.

 Wheels through Wyoming: Chronicles of Bicycling in the Equality State